 5.28 Nos.
-2-46.
-This is a long terrace of 3 storey plus semi-basement, stock brick, pitched roof houses.
-All have 2 storey, stucco, canted bays with capitals and brackets under sills.
+2 to 46 (even).
+This is a long terrace of three storey plus semi-basement, stock brick, pitched roof houses.
+All have two storey stucco canted bays with capitals and brackets under sills.
 Paired entrances are approached up a short flight of steps and many retain the original ornate iron railings.
 Porches have stucco pillars and moulded entablatures with a cornice.
 Upper floor windows have moulded stucco window heads and there are paired brackets under the eaves.
 No. 2 wraps around the corner and has a wide frontage on Netherwood Road.
-Many houses retain 4 panel original timber front doors and timber sash windows are largely intact along the terrace.
+Many houses retain four panel original timber front doors and timber sash windows are largely intact along the terrace.

-5.29 This part of the terrace is unimpaired by roof extensions and only 2 houses have painted brick facades.
+5.29 This part of the terrace is unimpaired by roof extensions and only two houses have painted brick facades.